Planet Jarrett: The "Controversy in Canada"

 Having suffered several defeats, Jarrett devised a new way to regain the NWA World Heavyweight Championship.
 At an untelevised Border City Wrestling show with several TNA wrestlers in attendance, Jarrett defeated Raven for the title following the unanticipated interference of America's Most Wanted, thus becoming a four-time champion.
 TNA Championship Committee Member Larry Zbyszko, who was in attendance at the time, declared the title change official.

 Events on the October 1 episode of Impact! saw the beginnings of a feud between America's Most Wanted and the debuting Team 3D, while the returning Kevin Nash challenged Jarrett to a match for the NWA World Heavyweight Championship at Bound For Glory.
 The following week, the debuting Gail Kim interfered on the behalf of America's Most Wanted during their scheduled tag team match with Team 3D, apparently joining Planet Jarrett.

 On October 15, a vignette aired on Impact! showing a "funeral" delivered for the careers of Team 3D.
 Father James Mitchell presided, with America's Most Wanted delivering a eulogy.
 Jarrett, Kim, Team Canada and Abyss were also in attendance, and the guest book was signed with the names of several key WWE officials ("Vince and Linda", "Paul and Stephanie", "Paul H." and "Pat and Sylvan", the last of which was an inside reference to rumors surrounding the circumstances in which "Sylvan" was hired by "Pat").
 At the end of the funeral, Planet Jarrett claimed that they would return to the funeral parlour the day after Bound For Glory to bury the career of Kevin Nash as well.

 Planet Jarrett were, however, denied the opportunity to "bury" Nash at Bound For Glory after he was withdrawn from the event due to the onset of an illness during the afternoon before the pay-per-view.
 Jarrett brought a casket to the event regardless, claiming that he would "bury" someone that night.
 In light of the circumstances, Championship Committee Member Larry Zbyszko announced that Jarrett would defend his title against the winner of a ten man over-the-top rope gauntlet match.
 The winner of the gauntlet match was Rhino, who went on to defeat Jarrett despite heavy interference, presumably leaving Planet Jarrett in the process.
 Following the match, Jarrett, America's Most Wanted and Team Canada attacked Rhino and threw him into the casket.
-However, Rhino was saved by the 3Live Kru - now being openly assisted by Kip James - and the returning Team 3D.
+However, Rhino was saved by the 3 Live Kru - now being openly assisted by Kip James - and the returning Team 3D.
 The event ended with Team Canada member Eric Young trapped in the coffin, while Rhino celebrated with the NWA World Heavyweight Championship.

 On a special two-hour episode of Impact! on November 3, Jarrett defeated Rhino to regain the NWA World Heavyweight Championship, once again with the assistance of America's Most Wanted (who, earlier that night, had attacked and handcuffed Team 3D to prevent them from foiling their interference).